-Competitive procedure with Negotiation Innovation Partnerships These processes may only be used when certain criteria are met - for criteria and timescales Competitive Dialogue please contact Corporate Procurement.
-Note 1 Where PIN is used as a Call for Compatition in the Destricted precedure, provided PIN published polices than 35 days and no mere than 12 months before the despatch of the Contract, the 30 day
+Competitive procedure with Negotiation

+Innovation Partnerships These processes may only be used when certain criteria are met - for criteria and timescales please contact Corporate Procurement.

+Competitive Dialogue

 Note 1 Where PIN is used as a Call for Competition in the Restricted procedure, provided PIN published no less than 35 days and no more than 12 months before the despatch of the Contract, the 30 day timescale commences from when the invitation to confirm interest is sent and a separate Contract Notice is not necessary - strict guidelines for publication of PIN.

-Note 2 Provided PIN published no less than 35 days and no more than 12 months before the despatch of the Contract Notice
+Note 2 Provided PIN published no less than 35 days and no more than 12 months before the despatch of the Contract Notice Note 3 Under the new Public Contracts Regulations 2015, where the contracting authority allows electronic submission of tenders, the minimum timescales for receipt of tenders can be reduced by 5 days to 25 days for Restricted / 30 days for Open procedures.
+Note 4 Under the Public Contracts Regulations 2015 where notification of intention to award is NOT sent by electronic means the Alcatel (Standstill) period must be 15 days, standstill expires midnight on the 10 th des effectes (estimates de l'indexestes de l'indexestes (estimates de l'indexestes de l'indexestes de la ballidad)